Course overview

 - the organisation, management and governance of sport organisations.

-Your studies will be enriched with real-world experience, and you'll have plenty of opportunities to apply your skills outside of the classroom.
+Get practical experience developing all aspects of community sport management and leadership.
+Your studies will be enriched with real-world experience, and you will have plenty of opportunities to apply your skills inside and outside of the classroom.

 - Award granted